 THE REF SERIES UPGRADES & POWER SUPPLIES

-Oh... and with respect to the new power supplies, all of the models listed here can be retrofitted with the same new supplies because they ALL (including the NuPrime Ref-20) use the exact same Skynet power supply from the factory.
 You can rest assured that if you do decide to "go for it," it will likely be a long time (if ever) before you're in the market to replace them.
 In fact, as is often the case with any truly exceptional piece of audio gear, they may very well be the last amplifiers you'll ever own.

 The Power Supply Back-Story:

-You see, not realizing the Custom Upgrade (now D.R.R.T.) was even available, a large percentage of NuForce Reference Series customers were simply coming to us to have their defective amplifier repaired.
-After informing these customers about the Custom Upgrades and that they were successful in improving amplifier reliability AND sonic performance, many opted to go ahead and have the upgrade installed along with the basic repair.
-In most such cases only the Amp Module had failed, so it was a matter of replacing it and then installing the Custom Upgrade components.
+You see, not realizing the Custom Upgrade (D.R.R.T.) was even available, a large percentage of NuForce Reference Series customers were simply coming to us to have their defective amplifier repaired.
+After informing these customers about the Upgrades and that they were successful in improving amplifier reliability AND sonic performance, many opted to go ahead and have the upgrade installed along with the basic repair.
+In most such cases only the Amp Module had failed, so it was a matter of replacing it and then installing the Upgrade components.
 Once in a while though it would be the switching power supply inside the units that had failed, and that was fast becoming a problem.

 As things were, the power supply used in the Reference Series amps were not originally manufactured by NuForce, but were an "off the shelf" switching supply made by "Skynet," a company in Taiwan.
-Well, by late 2015 the existing stock of Skynet supplies at the NuPrime factory (the former NuForce factory) began getting low, and as it turned out Skynet had discontinued the thing a couple of years back with no "drop in" replacement having been made available.
+Well, by late 2015 the existing stock of Skynet supplies at the NuPrime factory (the former NuForce factory) began getting low, and as it turned out Skynet had discontinued the thing a couple of years prior and with no "drop in" replacement having been made available.
 Finally, the NuPrime factory had no alternative but to start shipping defective supplies back to Skynet for repair.

 The next step was to acquire a sample pair and give them a try.
-We took an existing pair of Ref-9s that had already received our Custom Upgrade treatments (now D.R.R.T.) and installed the new supplies in them.
+We took an existing pair of Ref-9s that had already received our Custom Upgrade/D.R.R.T. treatments and installed the new supplies in them.
 Then we took them "out for a test drive" by connecting the amps to a pair of 4-ohm NuForce S-9 loudspeakers.
 THEN... "we let 'er rip."
 What we had thought was going to be a simple "joy-ride down memory lane" turned into the equivalent of an Indianapolis 500 race, and those Ref-9s were leading the pack!!!